 Many projects involve challenging engineering, construction or installation phases that may occur over extended time periods.
 We may encounter difficulties as a result of delays or changes in designs, engineering information or materials provided by our customer or a third party, delays or difficulties in equipment and material delivery, schedule changes, delays from our customer's failure to timely obtain permits or meet other regulatory requirements including the securing of necessary FCC certifications or FAA approvals, weather-related delays and other factors, many of which are beyond our control, that impact our ability to complete the project in accordance with the original delivery schedule.
 In addition, we contract with third-party subcontractors to assist us with the completion of contracts.
 Any delay or failure by suppliers or by subcontractors in the completion of their portion of the project may be beyond our control and may result in delays in the overall progress of the project or may cause us to incur additional costs, or both.
 Delays and additional costs may be substantial, and, in some cases, we may be required to compensate the customer for such delays.
-Delays may also disrupt the final completion of our contracts as well as the corresponding recognition or revenues and expenses therefrom.
-In certain circumstances, we guarantee project completion by a schedule danceptance date or achievement of certain acceptance and performance testing levels; failure to meet any of our guarantees, schedules or performance requirements could also result in additional costs or penalties to us, including obligations to pay liquidated damages, and such amounts could exceed expected project profit.
+Delays may also disrupt the final completion of our contracts as well as the corresponding recognition of revenues and expenses therefrom.
+In certain circumstances, we guarantee project completion by a scheduled acceptance date or achievement of certain acceptance and performance testing levels; failure to meet any of our guarantees, schedules or performance requirements could also result in additional costs or penalties to us, including obligations to pay liquidated damages, and such amounts could exceed expected project profit.
 In extreme cases, the above-mentioned factors could cause project cancellations, and we may be unable to replace such projects with similar projects or at all.
-Such delays or cancellations may may be unable to replace such projects with similar projects or at all.
-Such delays or cancellations may impact our reputation,
+Such delays or cancellations may impact our reputation, brand or relationships with customers, adversely affecting our ability to secure new contracts.